mgarg1/ecg/data/long_term_ble_single_battery_LP5907_psuedo2_RLD_belt/README.md

 - The PCBs are wrapped in foam and placed inside the pocket of a runner's belt.
 Heat shrinked cables are used to connect the electrodes to the PCB.
+- In one of the electrodes, the outer ring was connected to RLD
 - Single CR2032 coin cell battery directly powers CC2540 (DVDD and AVDD)

 - Battery -> LP5907 (1.8v regulator) -> ECG circuitry and AREF